Susan Berger, LMFT

-I have a strong background in ethnic and cultural diversity; and have worked with individuals from all over the world.
-Understanding how culture and class have effected your life can be eye-opening and healing.
+I have a strong background in ethnic and cultural diversity and have worked with clients from around the world.
+Understanding how culture, class and sexual orientation have effected your life can be eye opening and healing.

 I understand that many couples avoid therapy because they fear that opening up will worsen the situation or even destroy the relationship.
 It is important to know that couples therapy is not about finding out who is right or who is wrong or assigning blame for difficulties.
 It is about getting underneath endless arguments and cold silences, and working through angry and hurt feelings in a safe place.
 I help couples bring back feelings of connectedness, loving kindness, and passion, and build a strong sense of true partnership.

 The fallout from affairs can be painful, and is frequently traumatic.
 I see couples who are attempting to put the pieces back together, and individuals who find themselves caught in the web of deceit.
 I also see individuals who are questioning their involvement with a married person or whose partner has had an affair.
 (Visit my blog, AboutAffairs.com).